 Story Time is presented by Mrs Tracey Hall.
 Tracey is one of our Early Childhood Specialists from the Early Childhood Learning Area whose motivation is to introduce a love of literature and books for her young audience.
 She does this with song and movement and the children (aged between 0-4) are encouraged to participate.

 Commencing 5th May 2021, Story Time is held in the Library every Wednesday from 9.00am to 9.30am, commencing week 2 of each term.
 All children are welcome to borrow books to foster an early love of reading.
 It is also a wonderful opportunity for parents and community members to meet others with very young children.
 After Story Time the school café is open for those who would like to enjoy a cuppa!

 Mini Minors is a community based program for children from 0-4 years of age.
 Parents and Carer’s are encouraged to come along for their little ones to enjoy playing and meet other families.
-Mini Minors will re-commence after the Early Childhood Learning Play Area every Thursdays from 8.45am to 9.30am, commencing week 2 of each term.
+Mini Minors is held in the Early Childhood Learning Play Area every Thursdays from 8.45am to 9.30am, commencing week 2 of each term.